-The Northland farmers recently completed a B+LNZ demo farm project focused pugging was costing them \$30,000 annually in lost pasture production.
+The Northland farmers recently completed a B+LNZ demo farm project focused on minimising pugging damage.
+The Wests estimated pugging was costing them \$30,000 annually in lost pasture production.

 The farm is winter wet and spring dry, with heavy clay soils and a lot of kikuyu grass.
 And it's this combination of kikuyu and heavy soil that is the problem.
 Kikuyu is a difficult pasture to manage and requires heavy-duty cattle grazing to keep on top of it at key times of year.